 - Aloe vera – mix half a cup of aloe vera with half a cup of warm olive oil, then apply the mixture to your hair like a mask.
 Cover with a shower cap and leave it for two hours before washing.

 Tips for Straightening Hair Without Heat

 Everyone’s hair is different, so you may find that what works for your friend, your mom, or your sister won’t necessarily work for you, and vice-versa.
-So make sure to research what is recommended for your hair type specifically.
+So, make sure to research what is specifically recommended for your hair type.

-Knowing your hair type involves properly classifying your hair’s curl pattern, porosity, density, and texture.
-There are many online tests that can help you determine your hair type, or you can ask your hairstylist.
+Knowing your hair type involves correctly classifying your hair’s curl pattern, porosity, density, and texture.
+Many online tests can help you determine your hair type or ask your hairstylist.